Tythos/remisc/README.rst

 Serving
 -------

-By default, the *src* package includs a *server* module that utilizes the core module *wsgiref*'s *simple_server* model to host a Service.
+By default, the *remisc* package includs a *server* module that utilizes the core module *wsgiref*'s *simple_server* model to host a Service.
 All Service-derived classes include a WSGI-compliant *app()* method invoked by the server host process.
 For production runs, it is strongly advised to invoke that